 The net thickness of the aquifer is determined by multiplying the gross thickness with a net-to-gross ratio.
-Due to the lack of a reliable, consistent net-togross database, it was decided to determine, for each aquifer, a single net-to-gross value, based on geological knowledge and available net-to-gross data.
-The Nieuwerkerk formation (Delft Sandstone and Alblasserdam members) constitute an exception to this rule.
+Due to the lack of a reliable, consistent net-to-gross database, it was decided to determine, for each aquifer, a single net-to-gross value, based on geological knowledge and available net-to-gross data.
+The Delft Sandstone and Alblasserdam Members (Nieuwerkerk Formation) constitute an exception to this rule.
 Using a reliable database, a net-to-gross map was generated for these aquifers.